Category Archives: North Carolina

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is always well to have the neighbor worried help you situate the edge so he can be a lot more ensured that the work has actually been done correctly.
-If he assists you, he will certainly see the proof you discover as well as will certainly not later on be inclined to argue a lot about it.
+It is always well to have the next-door neighbor concerned help you situate the corner so he can be more assured that the work has been done properly.
+If he assists you, he will see the proof you uncover and will certainly not later on be inclined to assert so much concerning it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.